Blueforcer/awtrix3/docs/api.md

 ```

 ## Update
-Awtrix searches for an update every 1 Hour.
-If a new one is found it will be published to HA and in the stats.
-You can start the update with update button in HA or:
+You can start the firmware update with update button in HA or:

 | Topic | URL | Payload/Body | HTTP Header | HTTP method |
 | --- | --- | --- | --- | --- |